dobrado76/Stable-Diffusion-Unity-Integration/README.md

 # Limitations
 Be aware of a few limitations:
 - This repo has been testing only in Unity 2019, 2020 and 2021.
 It may work on other versions but there is no guarantee.
-- The components for generating materials are designed for the Built-in render pipeline only.
-It may be easy to get it to work for URP or HDRP but no effort has been done in that regard.
+- The components for generating materials are designed for the Built-in render pipeline and Universal Render Pipeline (URP) only.
+It may be easy to get it to work for HDRP but no effort has been done in that regard.
 Feel free to contribute your changes if you make it work.
 - Only a local Stable Diffusion server, which requires no API key, was used in testing.
 This may work with remote servers if they don't require API keys.
 Feel free to contribute your changes if you get it to work with remote server and API keys.